ponymano1/match_engine_template/README.md

 - **Output**: MQ
 - The engine never knows where an order came from.
 User orders, Risk Service re-injections — all look identical to the engine.
+- **Note**: Redis is for testing only.
+In production, prefer another MQ, or operate Redis with full high-availability management.

 ## Upstream / Downstream